jzillmann/svelte-trpc-skeleton/README.md

 _Note: I'm not intending to update this a lot in the furture, but if you have meaningful contributions (like unifying the typescript setup or an env setup for real production) i happily accept pull requests!_

+A bit more thoughts on the setup at https://dev.to/o_a_e/fullstack-with-svelte-trpc-2cab.

 # Project Structure

 It's a very simple monorepo setup with NPM workspaces.